Back to Living Real Change

 Unfortunately, despite valiant attempts by Scott, plastic surgeon John David Mullins, M.D., and physical therapy, Scott had to have the lower part of his right leg amputated due to an infection.

-“These interventions saved his life.” says Mueller, “It was the only choice we had.”
+“These interventions saved his life.”
+Lucy Mueller says, “It was the only choice we had.”
 Visitors helped his 51-day recovery in the hospital.
 He also relied on music.
 “I’ve been playing guitar since I was eleven.”
 With seven guitars to choose from, Scott said he could play for hours.

 In October 2009, Scott, his brothers and parents traveled to the Cleveland Clinic in Ohio to have his heart rebuilt by the same surgeon who performed the rare surgery 17 years ago.
 Scott’s father says, “Beyond the set of circumstances that saved him on the trail, one of the great decisions made through all of this was to take Scott to Piedmont.
 The sequence of events that occurred, including the hospital having the Arctic Sun and the TandemHeart, could have only happened had he been at Piedmont.”